Analogy between streamers in sinking spheroids, gyrotactic plumes and chemotactic collapse: Discussion and concluding remark

-The cells are producers of the attractant ($\gamma a$) in (\ref{eq:Keller_b}), but they also diffuse ($\mu \nabla^2_x a$) and drift against the chemical gradient ($\chi (\bnabla_x b) a$) in (\ref{eq:Keller_a}).
+The cells are producers of the attractant ($\gamma a$) in (\ref{eq:Keller_b}), but they also diffuse ($\mu \nabla^2_x a$) and drift against the chemical gradient ($\chi (\bnabla_x b) a$) at a different timescale $\tau$ in (\ref{eq:Keller_a}).
 Mechanistically, this is similar to how gyrotactic swimmers or sinking spheroids exert gravitational forces to accelerate the flow in the plume while being attracted to the plume due to shear (gradient in the flow velocity).
 Here, we shall also demonstrate their mathematical equivalence.
 With $n \mapsto a$ and $u \mapsto b$, it is not difficult to see that the flow equation (\ref{eq:NS-noG}) is equivalent to (\ref{eq:Keller_b}), but the Fokker-Planck equation is more complex than (\ref{eq:Keller_a}).
-Nonetheless, the analytical solution allows us to write down (\ref{eq:nx_steady}) and (\ref{eq:nr_steady}), which is the equivalent steady solution to (\ref{eq:Keller_a}).
+Nonetheless, the analytical solution allows us to write down (\ref{eq:nx_steady}) and (\ref{eq:nr_steady}), which is the equivalent steady solution to (\ref{eq:Keller_a}) with no-flux boundary conditions in $\mathbf{x}$.
 Therefore, the coupled Fokker-Planck and Navier-Stokes equations under the parallel and steady assumption are also a Keller-Segel-typed model.

 In this light, the singularity (\S\ref{sec:blow-up}) can be interpreted as the equivalent of chemotactic collapse, a prominent feature of the Keller-Segel model.
 It describes the autonomous blow-up in $a$ and $b$ at a finite time and is often used to describe aggregation in biological populations, such as the aggregation of slime moulds. \cite{Childress1981} showed that chemotactic collapse is impossible in a one-dimensional system and requires a threshold number of cells in a two-dimensional system.
 We have shown the same in \S\ref{sec:bifurcation_2d} and \S\ref{sec:blow-up}.
 Physically, it is simply because, in high-dimensional systems, more particles/cells are available to amplify the positive-feedback mechanism mentioned above.